Jambo-Dev/frontend_craft_project/README.md

 ## Running unit tests

+We do not require you to write all the unit tests for this project, however we do value an understanding of how unit testing works.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

+We do not require you to write E2E tests for this project, however we do value an understanding of how E2E testing works.

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.